techlore/plexus/README.md

 ## Explanation
 Google Play Services are an integral part of most Android devices that enable users to utilize their Google account on their phone, as well as enable Google-specific features for applications that rely on them.

 When users move to a de-googled ROM like GrapheneOS or LineageOS, they are faced with opening their standard applications hoping they work.
 Plexus aims to beat the guessing game and allow users to know exactly what will happen once they flash a new ROM.
+Plexus supports ROMs with simply no Google Play Services, as well as ROMs with MicroG, an open source variation of Google Play Services.

 ## Navigating Plexus
 Currently, Plexus is just a standard CSV spreadsheet in this repo.